bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 A SIP request that omits any mandatory pseudo-header fields or contains invalid values for those pseudo-header fields is malformed.

+#### Response Pseudo-header fields

+For responses, a single ":status" psuedo-header field is defined that carries the SIP status code, see
+{{Section 7.2 of SIP2.0}}.

+All SIP/3 responses MUST include exactly one value for the ":status" pseudo-header field.
+The `SIP-Version` and `Reason-Phrase` elements of the `Status-Line` structure in {{Section 7.2 of SIP2.0}} is omitted.
+The SIP version is given by the negotiated ALPN version string as described in {{quic-transport}}, and as such all SIP/3 responses implicitly have a protocol version of "3.0".
+If it is required, for example to provide a human readable string of a received status code, the `Reason-Phrase` can be inferred from the list of reason phrases accompanying the status codes listed in {{Section 21 of SIP2.0}}.

 # Compatibility With Earlier SIP Versions {#compatiblity}

 ~~~